Updated August 15, 2025

 Source: Smartinsights

-To rank highly, companies need to understand how google works and invest in search engine optimizations strategies.
+To rank highly, companies need to understand how Google works and invest in search engine optimization strategies.

 How Google ranks pages changes periodically.
 One day, your blog post may be ranking on the first results page, but a week later it could fall to the second page.